AWSisco/Chow-FF-LP3/README.md

 where *n* is the number of years in the record and *m* is the rank of each value in a list ordered by descending magnitude.

-For each site, discharges for a range of return periods are estimated using the frequency factor method.
+For each site, discharges for a range of return periods are estimated using the frequency factor method and plotted below (solid lines).
 The plotting positions are shown for reference.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/37667176/210648428-578e8e02-4f2a-4864-a1cb-310390f222e1.png" width=65% height=65%>